Forest-Newark/tiy-homework-animal-shelter/README.md

 Please choose an option: 3

--- View an Animal --
+-- View an com.forestnewark.Animal --

 What is the numeric ID of the animal you want to view?: Fred